-Trekkers with a tight time limit might have to start from Kalimati or even Sidhing, although they should be well acclimatised to altitude before contemplating this option.
-Both these picturesque villages can be accessed by rugged jeeps that climb bumpily up the steep hillsides from the Mardi Khola.
+With a tight time limit, Trekkers might have to start from Kalimati or even Sidhing, although they should be well acclimatized to altitude before contemplating this option.
+These picturesque villages can be accessed by rugged jeeps that climb bumpily up the Mardi Khola's steep hillsides.
 The trails from Kalimati or Sidhing climb rapidly and relentlessly to either Forest Camp, Low Camp or directly to High Camp.

 Those trekking along the ridge line from Pitam Deurali enter dense wispy forest, disturbed only by the cool breeze in the trees or the music of the birds.
 The trail often weaves and climbs or takes to steep stone steps as height is gained.
 Along the way a few isolated bhattis (basic shelters) offer trekkers sustaining snacks and drinks.

 Ever onwards the trail sometimes descends around the hillside, in places where the ridge top is inaccessible.
 Forest Camp (2434m) is aptly named, a clearing in the woods below a spur that almost hides the mountains at sunset.
 The lodge food is a treat after the long slog of the day’s march, especially the dal bhat.
 These days the mattresses are a dream for a good night’s sleep.